mathewkbejoy/challenges/README.md

 6. Open your new workspace and open a terminal window
 7. Run `git remote add completed-work https://github.com/Code2Hire/challenges-student-work.git`
 8. Run `git remote add new-challenges git@github.com:Code2Hire/challenges.git`
-9. Create a working branch by running `git checkout -b {username}` (username should be first initial and last name e.g. eschwartz)
+9. Create a working branch by running `git checkout -b username` (username should be first initial and last name e.g. eschwartz)

 ###Instructions on how to work with repo day-to-day
 This instructions below cover how to work with this repo including how to pull in new challenges, save your work, and submit your completed work